-PACT did not have any receivables scheduled to be collected beyond one year as of December 31, 2015.
+PACT did not have any receivables scheduled to be collected beyond one year as of December 31, 2016.
+No allowance has been made for uncollectible receivables because such amounts are not expected to be material.

 A. Assets (Continued)

 4. Capital Assets